-An archaeological inventory survey was conducted for TMK: (1) 5-6-001:028 (por.) in Mālaekahana Ahupua'a, Ko'olauloa District, on the Island of O'ahu.
-A new septic system is proposed for the project area, which consists of three discontiguous zones totaling .066 ha (.163 ac.).
-Due to negative findings, the survey results are presented as an archaeological assessment per HAR §13-284.
+Archaeological monitoring was conducted for TMK: (1) 5-6-001:028 (por.) in Mālaekahana Ahupua'a, Ko'olauloa District, on the Island of O'ahu.
+A new septic system was installed on the parcel.
+The project area consisted of three discontiguous zones totaling .066 ha (.163 ac.).
+Stratigraphy generally consisted of fill above natural marine sand.
+No historic material or deposits were found during monitoring.